oubiwann/lcmap-system/docs/source/includes/_api_model_exec.md

 TBD
 ```

-> After the job has finished, ``GET``ing the result resource will return actual data:
+> After the job has finished you can extract the data from the result:

 ```shell
 $ curl -v -H "$LCMAP_VERSION_HDR" -H "$LCMAP_TOKEN_HDR" \